ssirekumar/POIRE/README.md

 <h4>Note:</h4>In this POIRE (1.1.0) build having some methods for word and powerpoint.

-Download the build from: https://github.com/ssirekumar/POIRE/releases
+Download the .jar and its dependent jar from: https://github.com/ssirekumar/POIRE/releases

 <h2>Usages</h2></br>
 <ul>